San Diego Jewish Academy: Football

-In 2009, the San Diego Jewish Academy Lions were the first ever Jewish football teams in the United States.
+In 2009, the San Diego Jewish Academy Lions were the first-ever Jewish football team in the United States.
 The team is made up of 11 players who have taken 25th place in their league and made an appearance in the CIF playoffs.
 In 2018, the Lions made it to the Finals of the CIF championship.
-In 2021 SDJA’s Lions won both league and CIF division championships.
+In 2019, the Lions won the first league championship in school history and reached the CIF Finals for the second consecutive season.
+In 2021 SDJA’s Lions were undefeated and won both league and CIF division championships.